 At the BDA, I worked in a deaf and hearing team and learnt a great deal about deaf people.
 My deaf colleagues shared stories that had a common factor – a lack of engagement with family.

 I grew up in a family where we all learnt sign language to communicate with Max.
 Even my Grandad learnt a few signs!
-For me, the idea of my colleagues not being able to talk with their parents or siblings was quite shocking.
+For me, the idea of my colleagues being unable to talk with their parents or siblings was quite shocking.

 It became quite apparent that my colleagues’ parents did not learn sign language.
 This made it difficult to form the strong relationships often built through communication.